mchav/dataframe/docs/coming_from_polars.md

 3     | Daniel Donovan | 1981       | 27.13469387755102
 ```

-The dataframe implementation can be read top down. `apply` a function that gets the year to the `birthdate`;
+The Haskell implementation can be read top down:
-store the result in the `birth_year` column; combine `weight` and `height` into the bmi column using the
+* Create a column called `birth_year` by getting the year from the `birthdate` column.
+* Create a column called `bmi`which is computed as `weight / height ** 2`,
-formula `w / h ** 2`; then select the `name`, `birth_year` and `bmi` fields.
+* then select the `name`, `birth_year` and `bmi` fields.

-Dataframe focuses on splitting transformations into transformations on the whole dataframe so it's easily usable
-in a repl-like environment.
+`lift` takes a regular, unary (one argument) Haskell function and applied it to a column.
+To apply a binary function to two columns we use `lift2`.

+The Polars column type can be a single column or a list of columns.
+This means that applying a single transformation to many columns can be written as follows:

 In the example Polars expression expansion example: